Home

 The honest version: those numbers are a memorable shorthand, not a law of nature.
 They come from successful managers looking back and naming what changed them, so the figures are round and a little flattering to experience.
 But the direction is hard to argue with, and it carries a quiet joke at the book's own expense.
 The book is the 10 percent.
 It only works if it points you at the 70: a real piece of work, just past your reach, where failing is not an option.

-So the way to use it is not to fix everything at once.
+So the way to use it is to resist fixing everything at once.
 Get honest feedback, ideally a structured 360 every couple of years.
-Then pick one or two competencies that matter most right now, not ten.
-(The best leaders, the research found, tend to have four to six genuine strengths and no fatal weakness, so depth beats breadth.)
-Choose a couple of the tips.
+Then pick the small number of competencies that matter most right now.
+Choose a few of the tips.
 Find a stretch inside your current job that forces the practice, what the book calls developing in place.
 Then get feedback as you go, and come back to it in a few months.

 The Trait Underneath